DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers/docs/13-Named-Continuous-Distributions.md

 ### Exponential distribution

-Recall from the lesson on named discrete distributions, we discussed the Poisson process.
+Recall from the chapter on named discrete distributions, we discussed the Poisson process.
 If arrivals follow a Poisson process, we know that the number of arrivals in a specified amount of time follows a Poisson distribution, and the time until the next arrival follows the *exponential* distribution.
 In the Poisson distribution, the number of arrivals is random and the interval is fixed.
 In the exponential distribution we change this, the interval is random and the arrivals are fixed at 1.
 This is a subtle point but worth the time to make sure you understand.

 Let $X$ be the number of arrivals in a time interval $T$, where arrivals occur according to a Poisson process with an average of $\lambda$ arrivals per unit time interval.
-From the previous lesson, we know that $X\sim \textsf{Poisson}(\lambda T)$.
+From the previous chapter, we know that $X\sim \textsf{Poisson}(\lambda T)$.
 Now let $Y$ be the time until the next arrival.
 Then $Y$ follows the exponential distribution with parameter $\lambda$ which has units of inverse base time:

 $$
 Y \sim \textsf{Expon}(\lambda)